lkusmir/aws-bootcamp-cruddur-2023/journal/week1.md

 * No sensitive data in docker files or images - use envs or vault

-* Use RO filesystems for Volumes with static data
+* Use [RO filesystems](https://docs.docker.com/storage/volumes/#use-a-read-only-volume) for Volumes with static data

+Can be utilized for the frontend, backend volumes.
+Simply append `,ro` to the definition.

 * The Best Practce for Day0 tutorial suggested having separate Repositories for LTS - I is a good practice to some extend, but actually I'd recommend treating all artifacts as ephemeral.
 The only source of truth should be within the code.
 Don't estimate the container has to last within repo for longer than the build process.
 This leads to a lot of debt and overhead if we relay on artifacts instead of code and CI.